rubyred139/2800-202310-BBY02/README.md

 - CSS3 Loading Spinner [By Ivan VIllamil](https://codepen.io/ivillamil/pen/xxaEdB)

 ## 🤖 Use of AI Services
-We used two AI services in our app.
+We used AI to generate recommendations in our app.
 ### OpenAI API
 1. Retrieve the following 5 user preferences from database:
    - reason for traveling